the-good-work/policies/infosec-policy-and-best-practices.md

 ### Work email

 1. You are required to use your official work email account for all work-related email communication.
 This will be your `@goodwork.sg` email address provided when your employment starts.
-2. When sending file attachments, gdrive or attach to email
+2. When sending file attachments, ensure that you are either uploading the file to Good Work's Google Workspace via Google Drive, or attaching it to your email sent from your @goodwork.sg address directly.
+This ensures that files are automatically checked for malware before they are sent.

 ### Database access